 Kobla Dorkenoo was born in Accra, Ghana on the 15th of November, 1960.
 He attended high school at St. Augustine's College, in Cape Coast, Ghana (1977) and went on to be a craftsman, attend Regional Maritime University (1992) and become a Mariner.
 Later in life, he met up with Bomani Tyehimba and became a Tour Security Guide for Africa for the Africans Tours and Investments in Dec 2006.
-His interest are: Reading, Art, Films and Stamp Collecting and he also enjoys Soccer, Martial Arts and Cricket.
-Kobla is no Longer with us as he has passed on to connect with the ancestors.
+His interest are: Reading, Art, Films and Stamp Collecting and he also enjoys Soccer, Martial Arts and Cricket, He was dedicated his life to Pan-Africanism.
+Kobla is no Longer with us, he has passed on to connect with the ancestors on March 13, 2021.
 May he rest in perfect peace.
 The revolution continues.